edgio-docs/edgio-docs/src/pages/guides/troubleshooting.md

 **Specify a Cookie**

-Typically used for split test validation.
+Typically used for A/B test validation.

 ```bash
 curl -o/dev/null -vv